 California’s basic DUI law is set forth in Vehicle Code 23152 VC.
 Under VC 23152(a) it is a crime to operate a motor vehicle while “under the influence” of alcohol and/or drugs.

-A driver is “under the influence” if his or her physical or mental abilities are impaired to the extent that he/she can no longer drive as well as a cautious sober person.9
+A driver is “under the influence” if their physical or mental abilities are impaired to the extent that they can no longer drive as well as a cautious sober person.9

 If drug use is suspected, the driver will usually be required to take a blood test.11